K. S. Adhiyaman: Career

 Adhiyaman made another family drama film titled Thoondil starring Shaam, Sandhya and Divya Spandana.
 Extensively shot in London, Thoondil began shoot in mid 2006 and progressed slowly before releasing to average reviews in February 2008, with reviewers calling it "melodramatic" and noting that it "starts promisingly and turns unsatisfying".
 Adhiyaman initially planned to remake Thoondil in Hindi with Vivek Oberoi and Bipasha Basu, as well revealing he was set to remake the 2004 Tamil film Ghilli in Hindi with Harman Baweja and Deepika Padukone.

 He then announced that he was set to remake the Malayalam film Chinthamani Kolacase with Sunny Deol in Hindi as Judgement and would incorporate real life events of the death of journalist Shivani Bhatnagar into the script.
 Neither of the three films eventually materialised.
 In early 2010, he began a comedy film titled Amali Thumali featuring Nakkhul, Shanthanu Bhagyaraj, Santhanam, Swathi Reddy and Nikesha Patel in lead roles.
 The film was initially titled Nanba and had a tagline of 2 Idiots, and thus the media mistook this film for Shankar's Nanban, the remake of the 2009 Hindi film 3 Idiots.
 The film was later renamed Amali Thumali.
-The film title was based on the song of the same name from Ko.
 Despite filming scenes in locations including Fiji in 2012, the film is yet to be complete and have a theatrical release.
 In 2014, it was reported that the director was considering directing a Tamil project featuring Nivin Pauly, Amala Paul and Nazriya Nazim in lead roles.

 In August 2018, Adhiyaman began production on a horror film titled Angel starring Udhayanidhi Stalin, Payal Rajput and Anandhi.
-After eighty percent of the shoot was finished, the film became delayed during the COVID-19 pandemic.
-Udhayanidhi Stalin subsequently announced his retirement from films, citing that Maamannan (2023) would be his final release, and refused to cooperate with the producers to complete the project.
+After eighty percent of the shoot was finished, production was halted due to the COVID-19 pandemic.
+Udhayanidhi subsequently announced his retirement from films to focus on politics full-time, citing that Maamannan (2023) would be his final release and refused to cooperate with the producers to complete Angel.